erikdubois/Arc-Theme-Colora/README.md

 Create your own theme on this template.
 Choose the colour accent.

+zerzer
-Arc-Sun is a flat theme with transparent elements for GTK 3, GTK 2 and Gnome-Shell which supports GTK 3 and GTK 2 based desktop environments like Gnome, Unity, Budgie, Pantheon, XFCE, Mate, etc.
+Arc-Colora is a flat theme with transparent elements for GTK 3, GTK 2 and Gnome-Shell which supports GTK 3 and GTK 2 based desktop environments like Gnome, Unity, Budgie, Pantheon, XFCE, Mate, etc.

 It is forked from https://github.com/horst3180/arc-theme.